-The celebrity scandal has become the window dressing of our daily lives on the Internet.
+The celebrity scandal has become the window dressing of our daily lives on the internet.
 Trending celebrity hashtags can spring up overnight over the slightest public mishap or regrettable fashion choice, discussed and dissected by thousands.
-Which historical celebrity scandals would have blown up the Internet if they happened in the present day?
+Which historical celebrity scandals would have blown up the internet if they happened in the present day?

-Classic Hollywood had its share of celebrity gossip, too, but aside from being less ubiquitous, the media was also more forgiving - especially in an age before Reddit, Twitter, YouTube, and endless parades of celebrity Internet memes.
+Classic Hollywood had its share of celebrity gossip, too, but aside from being less ubiquitous, the media was also more forgiving - especially in an age before Reddit, Twitter, YouTube, and endless parades of celebrity internet memes.
 Sticky questions about "ethics" still occasionally plague contemporary conversations about famous celebrity scandals, but with up-to-the-minute Instagram and Twitter feeds detailing every move a famous person makes, it's hard to believe how much public figures were once able to get away with.

 It's easier now than ever for celebrities to trip up and tank their whole careers over a single offhand comment, or an unfortunate night of bar-hopping.
 Would the media today ever even dream of sweeping a presidential affair under the rug?
 If a famous musician today said he or she was "bigger than Jesus" would FoxNews let it slide?

-The Tragic Death of Child Superstar Judith Barsi
+The Tragic Death Of Judith Barsi

 One of the most promising young talents of the '80s was Judith Barsi, a precociously talented screen and voice actress.
 Barsi is best remembered as the voice of Ducky in The Land Before Time, and the voice of Ann-Marie in All Dogs Go to Heaven.
-Barsi was so mature and professional that she was frequently cast to play characters that were older than her - an extreme rarity for a child actor.Behind the scenes, though, Barsi struggled with a tumultuous family life, including an abusive and alcoholic father.
-On July 25, 1988, Joe Barsi murdered his wife and 10-year-old daughter in their home in Canoga Park, and then shot himself.
-Friends reported that Joe had often made threats against Judith and her mother, but that no one had taken him seriously, making their horrific deaths all the more tragic.
+Barsi was so mature and professional that she was frequently cast to play characters that were older than her - an extreme rarity for a child actor.

 After a party at Arbuckle's house, the young actress Virginia Rappe was rushed to the hospital, where she ultimately died.
 Rappe had suffered from a ruptured bladder and other apparent physical trauma, and rumors quickly circulated that her death had been the result of a violent sexual assault.
-(Some of the more lurid rumor-mongers claimed Arbuckle had forcefully penetrated Rappe with a wine bottle.)
 After one of Rappe's friends accused Arbuckle directly, the case actually went to trial - Arbuckle was exonerated, but his public image was ruined, and his career never fully recovered.